O23M/Ascent/README.md

 # To Use
 run "npm install" inside the project folder<br>
-run "npm start" to start the app as a preview run npm run build to make, which then will appear a new folder called dist, which will have the setup which will make it an application locally
+run "npm start" to start the app as a preview<br>
+run npm run build to make, which then will appear a new folder called dist, which will have the setup which will make it an application locally